awsdocs/aws-control-tower-guide/doc_source/taf-account-provisioning.md

 **Include the following list of parameters in your file:**
 + The value of **module name** must be unique per AWS account request\.
 + The value of **module source** is the path to the account request Terraform module provided by AFT\.
-+ The value of `create_customizations` must be set to **True** if you intend to customize your account after provisioning\.
-For more information, see [Set up the account provisioning framework customizations with a state machine](aft-provisioning-framework.md#aft-customizations)\.
 + The value of `control_tower_parameters` captures the input required to create an AWS Control Tower account, as follows\.
   + **AccountEmail**
   + **AccountName**